 What Is Considered Affordable Housing?

 Affordable housing is defined by the federal Department of Housing and Urban Development (HUD) as a dwelling that a family or household can obtain–whether through rent, purchase or other means–that costs 30 percent or less of the household’s income.
 This metric looks at the cost of residing in the dwelling, including utilities.

 Why Affordable Housing Matters

 The cost of housing affects every aspect of a person’s life.
 When housing isn’t affordable, money that would go to other things, such as bills, food or savings, is instead funneled towards housing costs, potentially leading to disruption of utilities, malnutrition, and an inability to prepare for emergencies or work towards a better future.

-    Read more about how affordable housing benefits everyone in Rapid City—and how you can join us in being part of the housing solution—in this op-ed piece below.
-It was written by CommonBond Communities President & CEO Deidre Schmidt and published in the Rapid City Journal.
+You’ve read up on what is considered affordable housing and the basics of who and how households qualify.
+Now we invite you to read more about how affordable housing benefits everyone in Rapid City—and how you can join us in being part of the housing solution—in this op-ed piece written by CommonBond Communities President & CEO Deidre Schmidt and published in the Rapid City Journal.